mitchell-reynolds/ethics_generator/README.md

 As I'm participating in the [Pioneer.app Tournament](https://pioneer.app/), I've received really interesting feedback on this project.

 One important idea that I've received is how this project _should_ take in different cultures, genders, backgrounds etc.
-Although I agree with this sentiment, I believe certain core moral claims stand the test of time, culture, and backgrounds.
+As of now, I believe focusing on one text by one philosopher within one normative ethical theory to be the best path for success within this tournament (ending at the end of September 2018).
+I think adding various viewpoints to be a serious endeavor both in terms of time and in importance.

-If you'd like to explore feedback for this project, I encourage you to do so [here](./fellow_pioneers_feedback.md) for those who decide to train their own models based on various philosophers from various backgrounds.
+If you'd like to explore feedback for this project,
+I encourage you to do so [here](./fellow_pioneers_feedback.md) for those who decide to train their own models based on various philosophers from various backgrounds.

 Installation